RecursionSpace/OpenPod/README.md

 - Configure start on boot file
 - Creates serial if needed
 - Registers the Pod with the API server
-- Initializes the main program
+- Initializes the main program under [/opt/](https://unix.stackexchange.com/questions/11544/what-is-the-difference-between-opt-and-usr-local)

 To launch the software, when the device boots, the launcher configures the system first to run the software in the [background](https://janakiev.com/blog/python-background/) and then creates a script that executes the launch on [startup](https://askubuntu.com/questions/817011/run-python-script-on-os-boot).
 Working version with a [cronjob](https://www.linuxbabe.com/linux-server/how-to-enable-etcrc-local-with-systemd).